Home > Coffee Drinks > Cappuccino vs Latte: What’s the Difference?

 The difference between a cappuccino and a latte is that a cappuccino has much more foamed milk.
 A cappuccino is approximately one-third milk foam, whereas a latte has a thinner layer of milk foam, measuring less than half an inch, on top of steamed milk.

 A cappuccino is one-third espresso, one-third steamed milk, and one-third frothed milk.
 A latte is one-third espresso and two-thirds steamed milk, with a thin layer of froth on top.
+The amount of caffeine in a shot of espresso stays the same regardless of which drink you choose, so the strength difference is purely about taste and texture.

-“Latte VS Cappuccino, what’s the difference? • Barista Training” by Paddy & Scott’s on YouTube.
+“Latte VS Cappuccino, what’s the difference? \u2022 Barista Training” by Paddy & Scott’s on YouTube.

 What has more calories, a cappuccino or a latte?

-When deciding which coffee drink is healthiest, it’s usually best to start by considering how much milk is in each coffee.
+When deciding which coffee drink type is healthiest, it’s usually best to start by considering how much milk is in each coffee.
 This is because most of the calories in a milky coffee are from the milk, not the espresso shot.

 A latte will usually have more milk than a cappuccino.
-This is because the latte includes more steamed milk – whereas a cappuccino has more light and airy milk foam – and lattes are often served in larger sizes.
+This is because the latte includes more steamed milk, whereas a cappuccino has more light and airy milk foam, and lattes are often served in larger sizes.

 For this reason, the average latte has more calories than the average cappuccino.
 That said, a large cappuccino could contain more milk than a small latte, giving the cappuccino a higher calorie count.